-In this section, we revisit Theorem~3.1 of Ref.~\cite{CEHHOR} and generalize the result by relaxing the constraints on the Hilbert spaces in the following way.
-Firstly, we prove an analogy to Lemma $A.1$ of Ref.~\cite{CEHHOR}.
+In this Appendix we revisit Theorem~3.1 of Ref.~\cite{CEHHOR} and generalize the result by relaxing the constraints on the Hilbert spaces in the following way.
+First, we prove an analogy to Lemma $A.1$ of Ref.~\cite{CEHHOR}.

-\begin{lemma}[Cf. \cite{CEHHOR}] The maximization in the definition of $K_{DD}$~\eqref{eq:kdd} can be restricted to protocols that use communication at most linear in the number of copies of $\rho_{ABE}$.
+\begin{lemma}[cf. \cite{CEHHOR}] The maximization in the definition of $K_{DD}$~\eqref{eq:kdd} can be restricted to protocols that use communication at most linear in the number of copies of $\rho_{ABE}$.
 The eavesdropper system is not necessarily restricted to a finite dimension. \end{lemma}

-\begin{proof} The proof of the above Lemma goes along the lines of the proof of Lemma $A.1$ in Ref.~\cite{CEHHOR}.
-The change that is necessary to allow the eavesdropper to hold the system of infinite dimension is the use of asymptotic continuity of the conditional mutual information of Ref.~\cite{Shi17} (see Lemma~\ref{lem:Shirikov} here) instead of the Alicki--Fannes inequality.
+\begin{proof} The proof of Lemma \ref{lem:CEHHOR} goes along the lines of the proof of Lemma $A.1$ in Ref.~\cite{CEHHOR}.
+The change that is necessary to allow the eavesdropper to hold the system of infinite dimension is the use of asymptotic continuity of the conditional mutual information of Ref.~\cite{Shi17} (see Lemma~\ref{lem:Shirikov} herein) instead of the Alicki--Fannes inequality.
 This results in:

 where $l_{n_0}$ is the length of the output of a distillation protocol using $n_0$ copies of the input state.
-The state $\sigma$ is the ouput of the latter protocol.
-The overall key rate of the modified protocol which has liner communication, admits then a lower bound:
+The state $\sigma$ is the output of the latter protocol.
+The overall key rate of the modified protocol which has linear communication admits then a lower bound